Peak Oil, New Energy, and the End of Scarcity – Making New Energy Thinkable

 Those issuing optimistic estimates for remaining oil deposits often are subject to oil industry influence, which gives them conflicts of interest.
 The optimists usually cite marginal sources such as “shale oil,” “sand oil” and other costly and difficult-to-extract hydrocarbons (and environmentally disastrous to produce).
 While optimistic estimates reach up to eighteen trillion barrels of globally recoverable hydrocarbons, the kind of oil extracted and burned today amounts to perhaps three trillion barrels on the high side, with the two trillion barrel estimate more likely.
 Promoting marginal sources of hydrocarbons reflects a typical pattern of resource depletion.
 When the cream has been skimmed, inferior sources are exploited until exhausted.
 Iraq’s high quality oil is also about the world’s easiest to produce, with an extraction cost of about a dollar per barrel.
 American oil interests have coveted Middle East oil for a long time and have now wrapped their arms around Iraq, at prodigious cost to Iraq’s people.

-Catton, Heinberg and Malthusian Philosophy
+Catton, Heinberg, and Malthusian Philosophy

 Heinberg largely dismissed an entire class of potential energy solutions.
 That class of solutions I have been intimately involved with, and is sometimes called “new energy.”
 My interactions with Heinberg in the summer of 2003 bore no fruit in interesting him in a deeper investigation of new energy, and a related essay deals more fully with his treatment of new energy.

 In nature, animals typically breed to the limits of their food supply, and there are numerous recorded instances, both in the laboratory and in the wild, of animals expanding their populations due to windfall increases in available food.
 They breed to the limits of their resources, eventually use them up, and then the population collapses as the resources disappear (or they drown in their waste).
 Thomas Malthus was a British economist who worked for the British East India Company.
-In 1798, he published an essay which stated that human populations tend to grow faster than the food supply, leaving humanity constantly on the brink of starvation.
+In 1798, he published an essay which stated that human populations tend to grow faster than the food supply, which left humanity constantly on the brink of starvation.
 That observation has been the foundation for what is called “Malthusian” philosophy.

 Can New Energy Help Topple the Scarcity Paradigm?

-Overshoot dwelled on the term “paradigm,” which was invented in its modern sense by Thomas Kuhn in The Structure of Scientific Revolutions.
+Overshoot focused on the term “paradigm,” which was invented in its modern sense by Thomas Kuhn in The Structure of Scientific Revolutions.
 Catton made the case for his “ecological” paradigm throughout Overshoot, but as Kuhn made clear, no paradigm is necessarily more “accurate” than another.
 Paradigms are adopted because people believe in them.
 All paradigms are built on assumptions, so any paradigm must first be evaluated by examining its assumptions.
-While trying to preempt the “neo-Malthusian” label being attached to his work, Catton labeled anything not conforming to his paradigm with terms such as “cornucopian paradigm, “cargoism,” neo-exuberance,” “cosmeticism,” “Ostrichism,” while calling his perspective “realism.”
+While trying to preempt the “neo-Malthusian” label being attached to his work, Catton labeled anything not conforming to his paradigm with terms such as “cornucopian paradigm, “cargoism,” "neo-exuberance," “cosmeticism,” “Ostrichism,” while calling his perspective “realism.”
 Analyzing Catton’s assumptions can illuminate the basis of his paradigm, and those his work has influenced.

-Catton firmly placed humanity in earth’s ecological systems and noted that through intelligence and tool making humankind was able to populate many previously unsuitable ecological niches.
-The primary assumption of Catton‘s ecological paradigm was that humans have always been and always will be dependent on earth’s environmental “carrying capacity,” which means the amount of “resources” that can be extracted from it on a continual basis.
+Catton firmly placed humanity in Earth’s ecological systems and noted that through intelligence and tool-making humankind was able to populate many previously unsuitable ecological niches.
+The primary assumption of Catton‘s ecological paradigm was that humans have always been and always will be dependent on Earth’s environmental “carrying capacity,” which means the amount of “resources” that can be extracted from it on a continual basis.
 There are numerous assumptions implicit in such a paradigm.
-Some are that earth’s surface is where life’s primary processes will always take place, with all land-based life dependent on water delivered by the solar-energy-driven hydrological cycle, and all life dependent on the energy delivered by sunlight.
+Some are that Earth’s surface is where life’s primary processes will always take place, with all land-based life dependent on water delivered by the solar-energy-driven hydrological cycle, and all life dependent on the energy delivered by sunlight.
 New energy can invalidate all of those assumptions, as well as topple assumptions that gird terms such as “carrying capacity” and “resource.”

 New energy exists and its reality has been suppressed by a concerted, global clandestine effort, the kind most educated Americans immediately dismiss as a “conspiracy theory.”
 When one lives through it, however, it is no longer a theory.
-The primary assumption that Catton, Heinberg and economists operate from is scarcity.
+The primary assumption that Catton, Heinberg, and economists operate from is scarcity.
 They can hardly be faulted for it, as humanity has operated under the scarcity assumption for the past 10,000 years.
-None of the paradigms Catton portrayed is based on abundance, a paradigm where everybody wins.
+None of the paradigms that Catton portrayed is based on abundance, a paradigm where everybody wins.
 What often passes for abundance is really greed-based, rape and plunder economics.
 The notion of true abundance can be the foundation for a completely new paradigm, and can usher in an era never glimpsed by historic humans.